 - Massage and mojitos are barely ever offered, which is a good thing.

-Other advantages include available conveniences like an outdoor shower, restrooms, umbrella/sun lounger rental, and Wi-Fi connection.
-Llevant is accessible for people with disabilities, yet getting into the sea could be problematic, since the coast is not exactly gently sloping.
+Other advantages include readily available amenities like an outdoor shower, restrooms, umbrella/sun lounger rental, and Wi-Fi connection.
+Llevant is accessible for people with disabilities, yet getting into the sea could be problematic, since the decent into the water is quite harsh.
 Besides, you might step on some sizable stones.

-Here’s how get there by metro: take the line L4 to Selva De Mar and then 15-min walk.
+Here’s how get there by metro: take the line L4 to Selva De Mar followed by a 15-min walk.

-Here’s how get there by bus: take the H16 to Pg Taulat—Diagonal Mar and then 10-min walk.
+Here’s how get there by bus: take the H16 to Pg Taulat—Diagonal Mar followed by a 10-min walk.

-One last note: come in the morning if you’re driving—the small parking lot is brimming by the afternoon.
+One last note: come in the morning if you’re driving—the small parking lot is filled to the brim by the afternoon.

 Nova Icària is a beach with mixed reviews.
 This one is well equipped, with a pretty vista, lots of cafes, and entertainment opportunities.
 However, the benefits and drawbacks here go hand in hand.